tidwall/gjson/README.md

 This will retrieve the library.

 ## Get a value
 Get searches JSON for the specified path.
-A path is in dot syntax, such as "name.last" or "age".
+A path is in dot syntax, such as `name.last` or `age`.
 When the value is found it's returned immediately.

 ```go
 package main